Introduction

 - Version Tracking: Detection of outdated TYPO3 cores

-- Security Alerts: Warning for known security vulnerabilities
+- Security Alerts: Warnings for known security vulnerabilities

-- LTS Status: Distinction between LTS and non-LTS versions
+- LTS Status: Clear distinction between LTS and non-LTS versions

-- Update Recommendations: Clear pointers to recommended updates
+- Update Recommendations: Clear guidance on which updates to apply

-Outdated TYPO3 cores are a significant security risk.
-T3 Monitoring automatically identifies these instances and prioritises them in the reports.
+Outdated TYPO3 cores are a serious security risk.
+T3 Monitoring automatically flags these instances and prioritises them in the reports.

 Extension Security Monitoring